 It’s not all about convenience, though.
 The budget-friendly sauce tastes great, has a desirable consistency, is packaged in the USA, and is non-GMO.

 Best Keto: Rao's Homemade Pizza Sauce

 Though you will spend a bit more for each jar of this pizza sauce, it’s worth the expense.
 Rao’s Homemade Pizza Sauce is a premium product that’s a better fit than most for the health-minded consumer.

 Despite being low carb and gluten-free, the slow-simmered sauce is bursting with flavors, thanks to a combination of whole peeled tomatoes and Italian cherry tomatoes, as well as olive oil, Italian spices, and a medley of fresh vegetables like carrots and onions.
 And, like other great sauces, the consistency is nice and thick so it spreads evenly and plentifully atop pizza dough.

 Best Jarred: Paesana Classic Pizza Sauce

 Once you taste this classic pizza sauce, it’s pretty clear that the product is manufactured by a family-owned company.
-Each batch in the single-serve jar is made with plenty of care, using a fairly short list of all-natural ingredients—just imported Italian plum tomatoes, fresh onions, olive oil, tomato paste, fresh garlic, salt, sugar, spices, citric acid, and fresh basil.
+Each batch in the single-serve jar is made with plenty of care, using a fairly short list of ingredients—just imported Italian plum tomatoes, fresh onions, olive oil, tomato paste, fresh garlic, salt, sugar, spices, citric acid, and fresh basil.

 Though the jar is smaller than some other comparable products, it’s actually a positive attribute—each jar contains just the right amount for a large sheet pan pizza.
 You won’t be scrounging for more, and you won’t have a small leftover amount that you don’t know what to do with.